SmartSLA/smartsla-docker-dev/README.md

 You can now use all the commands provided by the `docker-compose` tool.
 See: https://docs.docker.com/compose/reference/

-To access the platform, check the URL set up in section [Vhosts declaration](#vhosts-declaration).
+>To access the platform, check the URL set up in section [Vhosts declaration](#vhosts-declaration).
-Test user accounts are in the file `users.created.txt`.
+>Check user accounts are in the file `users.created.txt`.

 #### Basic docker-compose survival commands